 Ethylene glycol is found in many compounds including antifreeze.
 It is injected either accidentally or deliberately as a suicide attempt or for its intoxicating effect 1.
 As such, the demographics of affected individuals is varied.

 Ingestion of ethylene glycol indirectly results in central nervous system compromise, cardiopulmonary depression, and renal failure 1.
 Once absorbed form the gastrointestinal tract, which occurs rapidly, ethylene glycol is converted to glyoxylic acid and oxalic acid which are the compounds responsible for toxicity, and metabolic acidosis 1.
 Furthermore, autopsy studies have demonstrated deposition of calcium oxalate crystal in the walls of intracranial blood vessels with associated inflammatory cellular infiltration 1.

 Imaging features are variable but tend to involve basal ganglia, thalami and brainstem as well as white matter.
 MRI is the investigation of choice to assess these features.

 CT abnormalities will depend on the elapsed time from ingestion.

-In the first 1-2 days CT will generally demonstrates cerebral oedema.
-Over the next few days hypodensity in the deep grey matter (thalami and basal ganglia) and brainstem develop 1.
+In the first 1-2 days, CT will generally demonstrate cerebral oedema.
+Over the next few days, hypodensity in the deep grey matter (thalami and basal ganglia) and brainstem develop 1.